GoogleCloudPlatform/cortex-data-foundation/README.md

 </details>

-### Create a Storage bucket for storing DAG related files
+### Create a Storage bucket for storing DAG-related files

 A storage bucket will be required to store processing DAG scripts and other temporary files generated during deployment.
 These scripts will have to be manually moved into a Cloud Composer or Apache Airflow instance after deployment.